IVD-Mechanobiology/FEBio-Mechanobiological/README.md

 ## Citation

+## Citation

-If you use this implementation in academic work, please cite the software and the associated publication.
+If you use this software implementation in academic work, please cite the software using the following reference and DOI:

-Cachot, U. (2026).
+> Cachot, U. (2026).
 Mechanobiological FEBio Plugin for Intervertebral Disc Modeling (Version v1.0.0) [Computer software].
 Zenodo. https://doi.org/10.5281/zenodo.22228993

+If you refer to the scientific study and the mechanobiological model associated with this implementation, please cite the following publication:

+> Cachot, U., Kandil, K., Zaïri, F., Zaïri, F. (2026).
+A multiscale computational framework coupling poromechanics, metabolism, and matrix turnover to predict long-term evolution of intervertebral disc degeneration.

+The software and the associated scientific publication should be cited separately depending on whether the reference is to the software implementation or to the scientific study and its results.